 Chlamydia & Gonorrhea

-Chlamydia and gonorrhea are infections that are transmitted in similar ways and share common symptoms.
-Let’s take a closer look at these two closely related STDs.
+Chlamydia and gonorrhea are sexually transmitted infections that share common symptoms.
+Let’s take a closer look at these two closely related STDs/STIs.

-Chlamydia and gonorrhea are infections that are transmitted in similar ways and share common symptoms.
-Let’s take a closer look at these two closely related STDs.
+Chlamydia and gonorrhea are sexually transmitted infections that share common symptoms.
+Let’s take a closer look at these two closely related STDs/STIs.

-Chlamydia and gonorrhea are infections that are transmitted in similar ways and share common symptoms.
-Let’s take a closer look at these two closely related STDs.
+Chlamydia and gonorrhea are sexually transmitted infections that share common symptoms.
+Let’s take a closer look at these two closely related STDs/STIs.

 Most people who have chlamydia or gonorrhea don’t show any symptoms—and if they do, the symptoms can appear either very quickly or within a few weeks.